souryacs/LitRevw/Biology_CellType_Related.md

-# T Cell Related epigenomics papers
+# Biology / Cell type (like T cell) Related epigenomics papers

 #### (understanding the regulatory regions, important genes, and SNPs related to their functions and differentiation)